AlexandreBobis/Moonshot-Project/Documents/project.md

 ![-](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/solar.png)

+### Availability

-Availability: It is expected to be available in the market in the near future, pending approval from relevant regulatory bodies.
+It is expected to be available in the market in the near future, pending approval from relevant regulatory bodies.